The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: DD specification

 \subsection{Regression model}

-For identification, we exploit variation in the take-up of affirmative action across UERJ's majors, as depicted in Figure \ref{fig:variation_aa}.
-We use this variation in a difference-in-differences (DD) specification:
+For identification, we exploit variation in the take-up of affirmative action across UERJ's majors (Figure \ref{fig:variation_aa}) in a difference-in-differences (DD) specification:

 $Y_{imc}$ is an outcome for individual $i$ who enrolled in major $m$ and cohort $c$.
 Our variable of interest is the interaction between a major's exposure to affirmative action and a dummy for post-AA cohorts ($\text{ExposureToAA}_m \times \text{Post}_c$).
-Our benchmark results use a binary measure of exposure that equals one if the share of affirmative action enrollees in the 2004--2011 cohorts was 30 percent or higher (the horizontal line in Figure \ref{fig:variation_aa}).
+Our benchmark results use a binary measure of exposure that equals one if the share of affirmative action enrollees in 2004--2011 was above 30 percent (the horizontal line in Figure \ref{fig:variation_aa}).
 We include major and cohort fixed effects, and cluster standard errors at the major level.

-We estimate equation \eqref{dd} in our sample of top enrollees to examine the effects of UERJ's affirmative action policy on untargeted students.
+We estimate equation \eqref{dd} in our sample of top enrollees to examine the effects of affirmative action on untargeted students.
 In this case, the $\pi$ coefficient measures how affirmative action changed top enrollees' outcomes in more-affected majors relative to less-affected majors.
-We refer to these $\pi$ coefficients as ``spillover'' effects because they reflect the impacts of affirmative action students' enrollment on top enrollees' outcomes \citep{arcidiacono2010does}.
-We also present DD coefficients for the small subset of top enrollees who are from underrepresented minority (URM) groups; these estimates provide evidence on whether affirmative action affected the outcomes of URM students who would have been admitted to UERJ even in absence of the policy.
+We refer to these estimates as ``spillover'' effects because they reflect the impacts of affirmative action students' enrollment on top enrollees' outcomes \citep{arcidiacono2010does}.
+We also present DD coefficients for the small subset of top enrollees who are from underrepresented minority (URM) groups; this sheds light on whether affirmative action impacted URM students who could have gained admission to UERJ in absence of the policy.

-Panel A of Table \ref{tab:dd_traits} shows that our DD specification identifies the effects of a 19 percentage point increase in the fraction of enrollees in an individual's program/cohort who were admitted through affirmative action.
-This is a large effect on diversity relative to the scale of affirmative action at many elite US universities, but it is similar to the magnitude of \citet{chetty2020income}'s ``need-affirmative'' counterfactual admission policy.
+Our DD specification identifies the effects of a 19 percentage point increase in the fraction of enrollees in an individual's program/cohort who entered through affirmative action (Panel A of Table \ref{tab:dd_traits}).
+This is a large effect on diversity relative to the scale of affirmative action at many US universities, but it is similar to the magnitude of \citet{chetty2020income}'s ``need-affirmative'' counterfactual admission policy.